maurergroup/deltascf-aims/README.md

 ### Projector

-This sets up a `deltascf_projector` (the default) or the deprecated `force_occupation_projector` calculation in FHI-aims, in accordance with how they are described in the $\Delta$SCF FHI-aims [tutorial](https://fhi-aims-club.gitlab.io/tutorials/core-level-with-delta-scf/index.html), and how `deltascf_projector` is documented in the manual.
+This sets up a `deltascf_projector` (the default) or the deprecated `force_occupation_projector` calculation in FHI-aims, in accordance with how they are described in the $\Delta$-SCF FHI-aims [tutorial](https://fhi-aims-club.gitlab.io/tutorials/core-level-with-delta-scf/index.html), and how `deltascf_projector` is documented in the manual.

 When calling the `projector` subcommand, there are a number of additional required arguments.
 These are `-r/--run_type`, which is one of `ground`, `init_1`, `init_2`, or `hole`. `ground` and `hole` perform the same as described in [Basis](#basis) section, and `init_1` and `init_2` are additional localisation steps that are often necessary to ensure convergence and localisation of the core-hole, as described in the [tutorial](https://fhi-aims-club.gitlab.io/tutorials/core-level-with-delta-scf/index.html). `init_1` sets up a calculation to run to SCF convergence with a nuclear charge of 0.1 on the atom where the core hole will be initialised but without constraining the occupation of any Kohn-Sham (KS) eigenstate, and writes wavefunction restart files for this.
 To maintain charge neutrality, and extra 0.1 electron is also added to the calculation. `init_2` sets up a calculation to run with only a single SCF iteration, with the core hole and the additional partial charge, from the restart files from the `init_1` calculation, and also writes wavefunction restart files after this single SCF step.
 Finally, when `hole` is run, the additional partial charge is removed, whilst keeping the core hole and the whole charge until the SCF cycle converges.
 The calculation is also initialised from the restart files from the `init_2` calculation.